 \subsection{SV with linear regressors}

-This paper starts with introducing the vanilla SV model with linear regressors.
-Subsequently, the analysis is conducted with three generalized models, including the SV model with Student’s t errors (SVt), the SV model with correlated error (SVl), and their combination, the SV model with Student’s t errors and leverage (SVtl).
-Lastly, we close the section after discussing Markov chain Monte Carlo (MCMC) sampling.
+We begin by introducing the vanilla SV model with linear regressors.
+Subsequently, the analysis covers three generalized models: the SV model with Student's t errors (SVt), correlated errors (SVl), and their combination: Student’s t errors and leverage (SVtl).
+Let $\y_t = (y_1, \ldots, y_n)^\top$ be a vector of observations, the SV model is outlined as